apache/seatunnel/docs/en/connector/flink-sql/Kafka.md

 >{"id":5,"name":"yui"}
 ```

-### 5. verify data
 Start the consumer process.
 ```bash
 $ bin/kafka-console-consumer.sh --topic quickstart-events --from-beginning --bootstrap-server localhost:9092
 ```

-When the consumer process start, we can see the data produced in step 4 in console.
+When the consumer process start, we can see the data produced above.
 ```bash
 {"id":1,"name":"abc"}
 {"id":2,"name":"def"}